-The first step is to look up your futures contract on the the CME website here.
+The first step is to look up your futures contract on the CME website here.

-Let’s look an example for the SP500 index futures.
+Let’s look for an example of the SP500 index futures.
 The symbol is ES, and here are the contract specs.

 When you look at the settlement method, it shows “financially settled”.